initbitx/nestjs-common-package/packages/nats-jetstream/README.md

 - Graceful shutdown and connection draining
 - Advanced consumer configuration options (DeliverPolicy, AckPolicy, etc.)
 - Direct access to NATS API through NatsContext
+- **Enhanced logging integration** with NestJS application logger
+- Server-side consumer filtering via `filter_subject` / `filter_subjects` for durable consumers

+Note: this transport no longer creates a plain `nc.subscribe(pattern, ...)` fallback for event patterns.
+Consumers are expected to be JetStream consumers (server-side) and publishers should send events using JetStream (e.g., `js.publish(...)`) to ensure proper JetStream semantics (durable storage, acknowledgments, redelivery, etc.).
+For quick CLI testing you can still publish using the JetStream API (or configure a small dev-only fallback), but the library's default behavior is JetStream-first.
+***

 ## Usage